Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Acknowledgments

 \section{Acknowledgments}

 The work is in part supported by NSFC Grant No.12205104, ``the Fundamental Research Funds for the Central Universities'' with Grant No. 2023ZYGXZR079, the Guangzhou Science and Technology Project with Grant No. 2023A04J0651 and the startup funding of South China University of Technology.
-T. Z. is funded by China Postdoctoral Science Foundation Grant No. 2023M731137.
-The work of T. Z. is also supported by the National Natural Science Foundation of China (Grants No. 12347140.
+T. Zi is funded by the China Postdoctoral Science Foundation with Grant No. 2023M731137 and the National Natural Science Foundation of China with Grants No. 12347140.
 T.Zi thanks Chao Zhang for very helpful discussions on the corner plots.